Seize the Day (song)

 "Seize the Day" is a power ballad by American heavy metal band Avenged Sevenfold.
 It was released on July 11, 2006, as a promotional single for their third studio album, City of Evil.
-Additionally, the song was released on 27 July 2010, as a downloadable track for the video game Rock Band 2, along with "Nightmare" and "Scream".
+Additionally, the song was released on July 27, 2010, as a downloadable track for the video game Rock Band 2, along with "Nightmare" and "Scream".

+Music

+According to Chad Childers of Loudwire, "Seize the Day" is stylistically "a little on the softer side" than what is typically expected from Avenged Sevenfold.
+He described the song's lyrics as "inspirational."